 Why should you try it?

 Most people report improved mood or focus when exposed to specific scents, smells and particularly incense.
-Think about how the smell of your favorite flowers make you feel, your favorite parfum or essential oil.
+Think about how the smell of your favorite flowers makes you feel, your favorite perfume, or essential oil.